kornelski/pngquant/README.md

 * Under **GPL v3** or later with an additional [copyright notice](https://github.com/kornelski/pngquant/blob/master/COPYRIGHT) that must be kept for the older parts of the code.

 * Or [a **commercial license**](https://supportedsource.org/projects/pngquant) for use in non-GPL software (e.g. closed-source or App Store distribution).
-You can [get the license via Supported Source](https://supportedsource.org/projects/pngquant/purchase).
+You can [get the license via Super Source](https://supso.org/projects/pngquant).
 Email kornel@pngquant.org if you have any questions.